 The leaves can be bitter if you bite into one, but when you add them to a slow-cooking recipe, such as a soup or stew, they impart a rich, herbal, woodsy flavor and aroma to your dish.

 Bay laurel leaves look similar to leaves of the evergreen shrub known as English or cherry laurel.
-However, the plants are very different, and the later may be toxic if eaten (
+However, the plants are very different, and the latter may be toxic if eaten (

 Culinary bay leaves are oval and about 3 inches (7.6 cm) long.
 They’re deeply veined and have smooth but wavy edges.
 Shiny and dark green when fresh, bay leaves turn more of an olive color when dried (